 - Transfer within SJUSD (Grade 6-12 - SJUSD active student only)

-- Child Care Affidavit(to use with Intra District application
+- Child Care Affidavit(to use with Intra/Inter-out transfer application)

 - Interdistrict Transfer(Transfer to another district)

 - TB Risk Assessment for School Entry

 - Oral Health Assessment